-In this month’s issue of the ABA Journal, there is a wonderful article that features several attorneys who have built a successful niche law practice for themselves.
+There are some great examples out there of attorneys who have built a successful niche law practice for themselves.
 Some came through serendipity and some were planned for and pursued.

-To help pay off her law school loans, one lawyer took a side job at a bar specializing in craft beers.
+One lawyer took a side job at a bar specializing in craft beers to help pay off her law school loans.
 Through her local bar association (the legal one), she met a winery attorney and realized she knew a lot of brewers but no brewery attorneys.
-She knew the alcoholic beverage industry was heavily regulated, so she burnished her legal skills by taking additional classes applicable to the alcohol industry and started speaking at craft beer conferences.
+She knew the alcoholic beverage industry was heavily regulated, so she polished her legal skills by taking additional classes applicable to the alcohol industry and started speaking at craft beer conferences.
 She got clients and soon had a full-time practice dedicated to craft breweries.

 Some of the rewards of building a niche law practice include: